Spaqin/spaq-in/src/posts/ancient-mirrorless-fight.md

 # Autofocus speed

 I did mention X-Pro1 was terrible at it earlier.
 But how does it compare?
+Both cameras have contrast detect autofocus systems, known for not being particularly fast.
+I'm sure that at least on the Fuji side, the lens itself is not the limit of the AF system either, having used it with X-S10.

 In practice, X-Pro1 was almost unusable in any fast-changing environment, including street photography.
 The shot would be already long done by the time the shutter did its job.
-E-PL2 is... // test, insert conclusions
+E-PL2 is a bit faster. // test, insert conclusions

 // insert videos

 # Still worth picking up?

-No.
+I'm thinking of picking up the Panasonic 20mm f1.7 for the E-PL2 and making it a street machine.

+Besides that, not really.